 They’re all best in their own right.
 Here they are.

 Cinco Tulum is a beach club and a glamping spot in Tulum, where connecting with nature is considered a priority.

-Requires Reservation during the weekend, with a minimum spend of 1000 MXN (50 USD) but you can just show up during weekdays when there’s no minimum spend.
+Requires Reservation during the weekend, with a minimum spend of 1000 MXN (50 USD) but you can show up during weekdays when there’s no minimum spend.

-Full disclosure– I am a little biased because this place belongs to a friend, but I also know the love and passion he put into this place and I assure you, you will have a blast.
+Full disclosure– I am a little biased because this place belongs to a friend, but I also know the love and passion he put into this place, and I assure you, you will have a blast.

 Although the prices are slightly higher at La Zebra as compared to the other beach clubs, it’s also one of the most elegant beach clubs you will visit here.

 Crowds aren’t a thing on La Zebra, and the sunbeds, chairs, blankets, and everything else you will need to enjoy your trip to the beach are on par with the best standards.

 Minimum Spend: $30 USD/600 Pesos

 Have you seen those picturesque scenes from movies with swings at a beach?
-Well, Coco Tulum is straight out of those movies and you can go get your wish to swing at such a place fulfilled.
+Well, Coco Tulum is straight out of those movies, and you can go get your wish to swing at such a place fulfilled.

-Despite being one of the most elite beach clubs in Tulum, Coco is very affordable and doesn’t cost a fortune.
+Despite being one of Tulum’s most elite beach clubs, Coco is affordable and doesn’t cost a fortune.
 Although the minimum spend is $20 USD/400 Pesos per person, they usually just let you in if you don’t plan on using their beach launchers.

-Ziggy’s Beach Club
+4. Ziggy’s Beach Club

-Ziggy’s is famed for its delicious menus and tasteful beverages besides the fancy presentation of the dishes.
+Ziggy’s is famed for its delicious menus and tasteful beverages, besides the fancy presentation of the dishes.
 The staff at Ziggy’s is also one of its famous assets.
 Their friendliness and hospitality are renowned among their frequent clients.

-The beach area is divided into two sections; one is for Hotel guests only and the other section is for day visitors.
+The beach area is divided into two sections; one is for Hotel guests only, and the other section is for day visitors.

 The beach club is open daily from 10 am- 6 pm, and Ziggy’s Restaurant is open from 7 am until 11 pm offering breakfast, lunch, and dinner.

 They take reservations for loungers from 10 am until 12 pm, then first come first served basis, upon availability.
 And for the restaurant, they take reservations all day.